What makes Individual I's a Collective We; Coordination mechanisms & costs: Discussion

-Our findings contribute to the literature on coordination costs and scaling in complex systems by providing insights into the coordination challenges online communities face.
-Poeple ofthen ovelook the cost of the collective intelligence and tend to assume the absence of formal organization structure.
-Nevertheless, in line with the the nature law of hierarchy~\cite{hyland1995democratic, shaw2014laboratories}, we reveal the natural emergence of hierarchical structures and the impersonal coordination in Wikipedia.
-The results also have practical implications for online communities, as they demonstrate the importance of understanding the coordination costs associated with different categories of content and the need to develop appropriate coordination mechanisms as the community size increases.
+Our findings contribute to the literature on coordination costs and scaling in complex systems by shedding light on the challenges faced by online communities.
+People often overlook the costs of collective intelligence, assuming the absence of a formal organizational structure.
+However, in line with the natural law of hierarchy~\cite{hyland1995democratic, shaw2014laboratories}, we reveal the emergence of hierarchical structures and impersonal coordination in Wikipedia.
+These results have practical implications for online communities, highlighting the importance of understanding the coordination costs associated with different content categories and the need to develop appropriate coordination mechanisms as community size increases.

 In our increasingly complex society, the efforts and expertise of highly specialized individuals are distributed across the globe.
-This necessitates their productive coordination spanning vast multi-level networks to create a diverse array of complex goods and services \cite{hosseinioun2023deconstructing}.
-Also, the impact of successful collaboration is becoming increasingly important in knowledge production, showing the significance of collaborative efforts in producing successful outcomes and advancing scientific progress~\cite{Vanderwouden2023, wuchty2007increasing, fortunato2018science, wu2019large}.
-This reality underscores the urgent need for enhanced comprehension of coordination mechanisms and their latent structures at many different scales.
+This necessitates their productive coordination across vast multi-level networks to create a diverse array of complex goods and services \cite{hosseinioun2023deconstructing}.
+The impact of successful collaboration is becoming increasingly important in knowledge production, highlighting the significance of collaborative efforts in producing successful outcomes and advancing scientific progress~\cite{Vanderwouden2023, wuchty2007increasing, fortunato2018science, wu2019large}.
+This reality underscores the urgent need for a deeper understanding of coordination mechanisms and their latent structures at various scales.